ErenEgdemir/SolarBoatVCU/README.md

 2. You can modify the `.ioc` file using STM32CubeMX
 3. Use the **Build** & **Debug** options to flash via ST-Link

-Alternatively, use the Makefile to build from terminal.

 ## Testing

 - ESC PWM outputs were verified using an oscilloscope
 - Servo motor tested between 0°–180° angles
 - UART communication tested with RealTerm
 - GPS NMEA outputs were parsed and verified
+- CANBUS communication tested with BMS outputs
 - FreeRTOS task monitoring performed using `uxTaskGetSystemState()`

 ## Developers